Glass delusion

 Glass delusion is an external manifestation of a psychiatric disorder recorded in Europe mainly in the late Middle Ages and early modern period (15th to 17th centuries).
 People feared that they were made of glass "and therefore likely to shatter into pieces".

 Delusion

-In the 16th and 17th centuries of Europe, glass became a valuable commodity.
+In the 16th and 17th centuries in Europe, glass became a valuable commodity.
 It was regarded as a magical alchemical object.
 Associated with fragility and luxury, glass influenced the way noblemen of early Europe perceived their esteemed positions in society.
 This fixation on a novel material contributed to the manifestation of the delusion.
-Edward Shorter, a historian of psychiatry from the University of Toronto, attributes the rise of the delusion in 17th century Europe to the novelty of glass, stating that "throughout history, the inventive human mind has pegged its delusions on to new materials and technological advances of the age."
+Edward Shorter, a historian of psychiatry from the University of Toronto, attributes the rise of the delusion in 17th-century Europe to the novelty of glass, stating that "throughout history, the inventive unconscious mind has pegged its delusions on to new materials and technological advances of the age."

+There is also a social explanation: copycat delusions spread by social contagion.
+The cases clustered among literate men — scholars, nobles, physicians — the people reading the medical case literature, and literary and historic accounts.

 Concentration of the glass delusion among wealthy and educated social classes allowed modern scholars to associate it with a wider and better described disorder of melancholy.